Methylamine—glutamate N-methyltransferase

-Thus, the two substrates of this enzyme are methylamine and -glutamate, whereas its two products are NH_{3} and N-methyl--glutamate.
+The two substrates of this enzyme are methylamine and L-glutamic acid.
+Its products are ammonia and N-methyl-L-glutamic acid.

 This enzyme belongs to the family of transferases, specifically those transferring one-carbon group methyltransferases.
 The systematic name of this enzyme class is methylamine:-glutamate N-methyltransferase.
 Other names in common use include N-methylglutamate synthase, and methylamine-glutamate methyltransferase.
 This enzyme participates in methane metabolism.